 Personality Aspects: Enlightenment, bliss.

 Chakra/gland imbalance: Bliss can’t really be out of balance!
 But if pituitary is not functioning properly one may experience weakness, fatigue, low libido, difficulty maintaining stable body weight.

 Yoga practices to stimulate or balance: Inversions such as Sirasana, Padmasana (lotus pose for meditation), Vistriit Padhastasana.

-It is important to think of the chakras working together as a whole as a representation of a person’s progression of the spiritual path.
+It is important to think of the chakras working together as a whole as a representation of a person’s progression on the spiritual path.
 Once the lower level chakras (security, sexuality and power) are in order, one can evolve the higher qualities (love, communication, intuition) of the upper level chakras.
-The heart chakra at the centre is symbolized as the bridge between the lower and upper levels.
+The heart chakra, at the centre, is symbolized as the bridge between the lower and upper levels.

 It’s recommended to examine and work on all chakras at once instead of simply focusing on just one.
-It is also essential to note that the personality qualities of each chakra have varying degrees of evolvement in each of us as we are all unique individuals.
+The personality qualities of each chakra have varying degrees of evolvement in each of us, as we are all unique individuals.